 I should say WE paddled around the lake.
 I guess I wasn't so alone after all.
 Traction really seems to like this kind of life.

 Anyway, so this last weekend Jo-Anne and I went on a new journey.
 I had my mom drop us off at Pipestone creek campground on the Wapiti River. http://www.discoverthepeacecountry.com/htmlpages/pipestone.html , and we paddled to Magoos landing which is about 7 Kilometers down from the Hiway 40 bridge to the Weyhauser road crossing.
 I'm guessing this one was a total of 34 kms also, but I forgot to set the gps trip odometer to zero at first, so I don't know for sure, but that should be close.
 This river here seemed to be our biggest challenge yet.
 There was a lot of calm and then rough and windy, a lot of river boats to contend with.
 There was one point where we could have dumped it in the some fairly fast water, but we managed to keep it afloat.
+We did manage to slow down and take time to rest and roast some wieners on this run.
+I love the canoeing, but may be due for a bit of a break and maybe work on the house a bit more.
+But maybe not too.
+I am having way too much fun lately.

 The end of that journey.
 If we had kept on going down the Wapiti, we would need a pretty good day and the river would take us to the Smoky where we camped the previous weekend.
 The Wapiti runs into the Smoky a little bit before where the Simonette runs into the Smoky.
 For that matter, if I were to just keep on going on the Smoky, it would eventually run into the Peace River, which would run into the Slave river, then into the Mackenzie River through Great Slave Lake, right out into the Arctic Ocean.
 Of course there would be some major portages along the way, such as the Vermillion Chutes south of John Dor Prairie for one.
 I find rivers and streams to be very fascinating and do someday want to venture along on a multi day jouney of some type.
 Not sure if I really need to go to the Arctic ocean or not, but you just never know.